Accreditation, that age-old question

 From HSLDA’s website: Do I need an “accredited” diploma?
 If so, how do I get one?
 Some colleges and employers look down on a homeschool diploma (they want it to be state-certified).

-IN REGARD TO TENNESSEE NON-PUBLIC SCHOOLS:
+Regarding TENNESSEE NON-PUBLIC SCHOOLS:

 There are five (5) categories of schools in Tennessee.

 Category I schools are state-approved/accredited schools.
-These are schools that are evaluated and inspected by the Tennessee Department of Education and many times follow the same requirements that a public school would have.
+These are schools that are evaluated and inspected by the Tennessee Department of Education, and many times follow the same requirements that a public school would have.

 Category II schools are agency-approved/accredited.
-These are schools which are accredited by a private accrediting agency.
+These are schools that are accredited by a private accrediting agency.
 The private accrediting agency must be approved by the Tennessee Department of Education.
 These schools are evaluated and inspected by the accrediting agency.

 Category IV schools are Church-related Schools.
 These schools are not accredited.
 They operate under T.C.A.
 49-50-801 and must be a member of an association listed in that statute.
-HLA is a member in good standing with Association of Christian Schools International (ACSI), but can also be a local association such as TACRS or TANAS.
+HLA is a member of good standing with the Association of Christian Schools International (ACSI), but can also be a local association such as TACRS or TANAS.